ellis/OnTopOfThings/Notes.md

    - an item which has a due date automatically becomes a project, and the user should say how long beforehand the project should show up as an active project
    - an item which has a start date (but no due date) automatically goes on the schedule
    - probably need to have 'date' and 'time' fields instead of just 'time' fields in Item, since we need to distinguish being an item being scheduled for a given day vs being scheduled at midnight on a given day

+## Packing/shopping list

+Packing and shopping lists differ from task lists significantly.
+They may be based on a database of items which you select among for your next trip.
+Each item can be given a trip-specific quantity and other specifications.
+For shopping items, you might want to specify which store(s) they can be bought at.
+For packing items, you might want to specify which piece of luggage they go in.
+You might want to record the prices of shopping items for each store in the database, and since prices change over time, that would need to be handled appropriately somehow.

+When a user looks at a shopping folder, they should see a list of all non-deleted shopping items, as well as non-closed template lists and special-occasion lists from the past.

+Travel lists will include:
+* Things to pack
+* Things to take care of at various stages before leaving
+* Things to do while traveling
+So a trip can be thought of as a project with subprojects and due dates.

+When something is checked off on the pack or shop list, it should not be hidden.

 ## Flow from command line to database